-Our Butcher Apprentices work alongside our on-site butcher to learn all aspects of creating our award winning artisanal salumi.
+Our apprentices go through butcher training by working alongside our on-site butcher to learn all aspects of creating our award winning artisanal salumi.
 Butcher apprentices will be exposed to all phases of production, from slaughter to the meat curing process to assisting at markets.

 While butchering can be physically challenging work but it is also extremely rewarding.
 There are opportunities to learn new skills and interact closely with the Italian workers, who can often provide a wealth of knowledge about Tuscan farming techniques and cultural traditions.

-Butcher Apprenticeships can expect to work between 30 and 40 hours per week and will have free time to explore other areas of personal interest as well as the Tuscan countryside.
+Butcher Apprentices can expect to work between 30 and 40 hours per week and will have free time to explore other areas of personal interest as well as the Tuscan countryside.

 Spannocchia will be accepting a total of eight butcher apprentices each year.
 Applications are reviewed on a rolling basis.
 You may apply for multiple sessions with the same application.
 Please rank your session preferences.